JeffWilkey/wowprogress-backend/README.md

-# articles
+# artshare
-A simple node/express/mongo app where you can write and share articles about whatever you want
+A simple node/express/mongo app where you can share art with people